yuhodots/pacman/Readme.md

 #### SmallGridEnv

-I used this environment for experiments in situation of knowing the transition probabilities, such as value iteration.
+In this environment, the ghost does not move.
+And since there is only one star, the episode ends when the agent arrives at the star.
+The figure below is a visualization of the environment through `visualize_matrix()`.
+Visualization is also possible through the `env.render()` function.

-- Observation space: 5 x 5 grid world
+- Observation space: 5 x 5 grid world - wall positon
+  - `observation_space.n`  = (25 - 5) = *20*

 - Action space: { up: 0, down: 1, left: 2, right: 3 }
 - Reward: { ghost: -100, others: -1 }